New this week: 'Friends' again, Mike Tyson doc & 'Cruella' - WTMJ

 — Based on the true story of the creation of the 1993 Oslo Peace Accords and adapted from J.T.
 Rogers’ Tony Award-winning play, “Oslo” stars Ruth Wilson as the Norwegian Prime Minister and “Fleabag’s” Andrew Scott as her husband.
 It premieres on HBO Sunday night.

 — The musician Moby narrates his own life in the documentary “Moby Doc,” a surrealistic examination of his fraught childhood and turbulent experience with fame, fortune and addiction from director Rob Bralver.
-David Lynch, David Bowie and Shepard Fairey are just a few of the luminaries who talk about his impact and influence.
+David Lynch and David Bowie are just a few of the luminaries who talk about his impact and influence.
 “Moby Doc” is available to rent on demand Friday.

 — Actor David Oyelowo makes his directorial debut with “The Water Man,” a fantasy adventure about a young boy searching for a mythic figure who may have the power to help his ill mother (played by Rosario Dawson).
 Oyelowo told the AP that the story reminded him of ’80s classics like “The Goonies” and “Gremlins,” which, he said “have some heavier themes where kids are still involved.”
 It’s available to rent on demand Tuesday.